Org2

 :ID: launch-blocker-summary

-:ASSIGNEE: codex
+:ASSIGNEE: research-agent

 :STATUS: ready